-Kent Garden Awards 2017
+Kent Garden Awards 2019

-This year we have three categories for you to enter – Amateur Garden of the Year, Primary School Garden of the Year and Community Garden of the Year.
+We have three categories for you to enter – Amateur Garden of the Year, Primary School Garden of the Year and Community Garden of the Year.